Function Basics and Parameter Passing

 }Let's verify this by compiling and running:

-3 + 5 = 8In real projects, function declarations are usually placed in header files (.h), and function definitions are placed in source files (.c).
-Other files that need to call the function simply #include the corresponding header — this is the basic pattern of modularity, which we already saw in the compilation basics chapter.
+5 + 3 = 8In real-world projects, function declarations are usually placed in header files (.h), while function definitions are placed in source files (.c).
+Other files that need to call the function simply #include the corresponding header file.
+This is the basic pattern of modularization, which we saw in the compilation basics chapter.

-Parameter names in function prototypes can be omitted (keeping only the types), but retaining the names is a better practice — it acts as documentation, letting anyone reading the code know at a glance what each parameter is for.
+Parameter names in function prototypes can be omitted (keeping only the types), but retaining them is better practice.
+It acts as documentation, allowing anyone reading the code to immediately understand the purpose of each parameter.

-This is the most critical point for understanding C functions: C only has pass-by-value.
+This is the most critical point to understanding C functions: C only supports pass-by-value.
 All parameters are copied when passed.
-The function receives a copy of the original data, and modifying the copy does not affect the original data.
+The function receives a copy of the original data, and modifications to that copy do not affect the original data.

 #include <stdio.h>